golemfactory/golem-js-preview-program/tasks/yagna-setup/README.md

 executables are discoverable by your system and finally running a verification script to ensure the setup is complete!

 ## Why

 To setup an environment for future tasks, and ensure that you can run tasks on Golem Network!

-## Checkpoints
+## Steps

-1. Followed the yagna daemon setup process available [here](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development), yagna daemon is running, has funds and app key is created.
+1. Followed the yagna daemon setup process available [here](https://docs.golem.network/creators/javascript/quickstart/), until yagna daemon is running, has funds and app key is created.
+2. Run a verification script:
+   1. Go to the `yagna-setup` task directory in your repository fork
-2. Executed a verification script by running `npm install` and then `npm run verify` inside this directory in your repository fork.
+   2. Install dependencies by running `npm install`
+   3. Run the verification script with `npm run verify`
-3. Added a generated `.json` file inside this directory after script execution to your repository
+3. Inside the `yagna-setup` directory, add a generated `.json` file to your repository

 ## Additional info